badwan95/journal-201/class-01.md

 * So if you want to type one of those special characters you must use one of the escape codes, like &lt that is left angled bracket.

-# HTML5 Layout
+## HTML5 Layout

-HTML5 introduced new elements that allows you to divide up parts of the page, and they are named to indicate their purpose.
+HTML5 introduced new elements that allows you to divide up parts of the page, and they are named to indicate their purpose, elements examples:

-Main parts of the new HTML5 code is:

-> < nav>;it contains major navigational blocks on the site

-> < article>,It's a container to put text in, like a paragraph.
+> < nav>;it contains major navigational blocks on the site, < article>,It's a container to put text in, like a paragraph, < div>,< footer>, usually contains info like copyright and trademarks

-> < div>, its still important to use this to group together related elements.

-> < footer>, usually contains info like copyright and trademarks

 * We can help older browsers understand HTML5 by using a simple Javascript